top of page

 • Trauma informed clinician

 Rebecca is passionate about creating a safe and enriching space for all individuals in her care.
 Her approach is neuro-affirming and guided by her values of empathy and respect.
-Rebecca is committed to empowering and supporting individuals who are at risk of suicide and has a strong interest in providing high-risk evidenced-based interventions.
+She is committed to empowering and supporting individuals who are at risk of suicide and has a strong interest in delivering high-risk, evidence-based interventions.

-Rebecca holds a bachelor’s degree in Psychological Science and master’s degree in Professional Psychology.
-She currently is undertaking the 5+1 registration pathway to be an endorsed registered psychologist.
+Rebecca holds a Bachelor’s degree in Psychological Science and a Master’s degree in Professional Psychology and is a registered Psychologist.

-Rebecca enjoys training her two dogs, Kylo and Kenshi, and occasionally participating in dog shows with them, and catching up with friends and family.
+Outside of work, Rebecca enjoys training her two dogs, Kylo and Kenshi, and occasionally participating in dog shows with them, as well as catching up with friends and family.

 Ray Cornwell